sashawasha1337/Segfaults/README.md

 ![image](Logo.png)

-Welcome to the **Segfaults Project**, a senior project developed at Sacramento State.
+Welcome to the **Segfaults Project**, a senior project developed at California State University, Sacramento.
 This repository contains the codebase for a web application and robot scripts that together power an innovative trash-finding robot.
 The project demonstrates the integration of robotics, real-time data processing, and a user-friendly web interface to tackle waste management challenges.

 ---